 Lastly, Kali Linux also provides powerful data processing tools, such as Hashcat, that you can use to crack hashes.
 For example, you can run

 hashcat -h to look at some of the program’s options.

 Aside from that, you can also run the following command to test whether your machine can run Hashcat on a reasonable speed:

 Kali is not for everyone.
 It’s not a regular Linux distribution to run on your laptop to think you’re cool for running a “hacker OS.”
 If you do so, you’re running a potentially insecure system.
 Kali is designed to run as root.
 It’s not secured and configured like a regular Linux distribution.
 It’s an offensive tool, not a defensive one.

 Kali isn’t a joke, either.
 You can do some real damage with the tools that it comes bundled with and can get you into real trouble.
 It’s all too easy for an uneducated user to do something seriously illegal and find themselves in a situation no one wants to be in.

 With all that having been said, Kali is a great tool for professional use.
 If you’re a network admin and want to conduct real-world tests on your network, Kali might be just what you need.
 Kali also has some excellent tools for developers (especially web devs) to audit their applications before they go live.

-Of course, if you’re interested in learning about security the right way, you can certainly use Kali in a controlled environment to teach yourself or follow any number of great courses.
+Of course, if you want to learn more about security the right way, you can certainly use Kali in a virtual environment to teach yourself or follow any number of great courses.

 Kali Linux is a bundle of many of the best security tools.
 It’s an incredible asset for professionals, but it can also be a big problem in the hands of the uninitiated.
 Use Kali with care and take advantage of its awesome potential.
 If you don’t, you’re going to end up having a really bad time.